michaelgriffithsaus/ops-challenge/README.md

 ```

 ## Python (3.6)
-*The script in the projects run/ directory named run_with_python.sh will perform the same tasks below.*

 If you have other python related projects on your system making a virualenv is recommended.
 ```